MONROE COUNTY SHERIFF’S OFFICE

 2.Employees shall wear uniforms and insignia commensurate with their rank and be provided with authorized equipment.
 All uniformed employees shall wear the complete

 3.Employees attending court or depositions shall wear the

-5.Uniformed employees shall not wear the official uniform outside the county except when traveling to and from work and when necessary to perform official duties or by special permission of the Sheriff, or a Division Commander.
+5.Uniformed employees shall not wear the official uniform outside the county except when traveling to and from work and when necessary to perform official duties or by special permission of a Division Commander or above.

 6.Without the consent of the Sheriff, employees shall not appear in uniform or wearing any department issued hats, jackets, clothing at any function where they may create the impression they are representing the agency, they are supporting a particular individual or issue, or they should receive special consideration because of their employment.
 Such functions include, but are not limited to, court hearings, government proceedings, political events, and community organization events.

 7.While in uniform, employees shall be neat and clean in personal appearance, and shall wear their uniforms with dignity and in strict conformity with rules and regulations.
 Deputies shall keep their uniforms clean and well pressed.
 Authorized metal accessories worn with the uniform shall be kept clean and bright.
 Shoes and leather goods shall be kept clean and shined.

 9.Uniform items shall not be altered other than necessary to insure proper fit.

 10.The only visible

 C. DEPUTY UNIFORM:

 a.Class A – Green long sleeve shirt.
 Deputies shall wear the approved black